isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 *   Registration is on first-come-first served
 *   [Registration form](https://form.gov.sg/645ccbb1337d54001251f88e)

+**About the speaker**

+**Jevon Louis** heads the Intellectual Property (IP), Technology and Data practice at Shook Lin &amp; Bok LLP and is experienced in both contentious and non-contentious matters across multiple industries.
+Jevon also advises on intangible asset strategies, such as the creation, management and commercialisation of IP assets, and using IP data to obtain actionable business intelligence.

 <a id="21jun-ta-id"></a>
 #### **FasTax Series: Fundamentals of Withholding Tax**
 **21 June | 3.00 p.m. to 5.00 p.m.**